 1. The Parties recognize that using information technology can enhance processes for developing and implementing regulations, improve a regulatory authority’s operational performance, provide greater access to information, and increase participation in the regulatory process.
 Accordingly, each Party, where appropriate, [US: shall] [AU/FJ/NZ: is encouraged to] use information technology tools that increase transparency and efficiency.

 2. [ID/KR/US: Each Party shall ensure that final regulations are published [ID: .
-Each Party, in publishing regulations, shall endeavor to publish] and maintain[ed] on a [ID/KR/US: single, free, publicly available website] [BN/JP: or any other electronic format or platform] [ID: or government website or single electronic portal that links to other websites][PH: free, publicly available website].
+Each Party, in publishing regulations, shall endeavor to publish] and maintain[ed] on a [ID/KR/US propose; PH oppose: single,] free, publicly available website] [BN/JP: or any other electronic format or platform] [ID: or government website or single electronic portal that links to other websites][PH: free, publicly available website].
 On the website, each Party shall endeavor to organize the regulations by regulatory authority or regulatory area to allow for ease of use, including searchability.

 [AU/BN/FJ/MY/NZ/SG: ALT para 2: Each Party [AU/FJ/MY/NZ/SG shall] [BN: should] ensure that its laws, regulations, procedures and administrative rulings of general application with respect to any matter covered by this Agreement are promptly published or otherwise made available in a manner that enables interested persons and Parties to become acquainted with them.]

-[US propose; AU/FJ/NZ/SG oppose para 3: Each Party [US: shall] [ID/KR/MY: should] maintain a singlefree, publicly available website that, to the extent practicable [KR: consistent with its law and practice], contains all information that it is required to publish pursuant to Article X.9 (Transparent Development of Regulations).
+[US propose; AU/FJ/NZ/SG oppose para 3: Each Party [US: shall] [ID/KR/MY: should] [ID: make use of electronic means of communication and seek to use and] maintain a [ID: dedicated and, if available,] single [ID: electronic portal or a single web portal that links to other websites], free, publicly available website that, to the extent practicable [KR: consistent with its law and practice], contains all information that it is required to publish pursuant to Article X.9 (Transparent Development of Regulations).

 [US propose; AU/FJ/NZ/SG oppose para 4: A Party may comply with paragraph 3 by making publicly available information on, and providing for the submission of comments through, more than one website, provided the information can be accessed, and submissions can be made, from a single web portal that links to other websites.]

-5. [MY oppose; JP/KR considering] Each Party, where appropriate, [US: shall] [AU/FJ: endeavour to] [TH: should] allow for the acceptance of digital signatures and digital record submissions for regulatory approvals and compliance documentation.
+5. [JP/KR considering] Each Party, where appropriate, [US: shall] [AU/FJ/MY: endeavour to] [TH: should endeavor to] allow for the acceptance of digital signatures and digital record submissions for regulatory approvals and compliance documentation.

+6. [AU propose: Each Party should encourage its regulatory agencies, where appropriate, to [ID: assist MSMEs] [ID oppose: address the <disproportionate barriers> that some segments of society may face] when accessing any new digital sources of regulatory information.]

 Article X.8: Use of Plain Language